-Data / parameter: EFi
+Data / parameter: EF

-Data unit: fraction
+Data unit: Fraction

-Description: Combustion efficiency for waste type 'i'.
+Description: Combustion efficiency for waste

-Source of data: The source of data should be the following, in order of preference: project

-specific data, country specific data or IPCC default values.
-As per guidance from

-the Board, IPCC default values should be used only when country or project

-specific data are not available or difficult to obtain.
+Source of data: The source of data should be the following, in order of preference: project specific data, country specific data or IPCC default values.
+As per guidance from the Board, IPCC default values should be used only when country or project specific data are not available or difficult to obtain.

 Measurement

 procedures (if any):

 Monitoring frequency: Annually

 QA/QC procedures:

 Any comment:

-Data / parameter: $SG{g/r{H,y}}$
+Data / parameter: $\mathrm{SG}{\mathrm{g/r/i,y}}$

 Data unit: m 3 /yr

-Description: Total volume of stack gas from gasification, waste incineration or RDF/stabilized
+Description: Total volume of stack gas from gasification, waste incineration or

-biomass combustion in year 'y'.
+RDF/stabilized biomass combustion in year y.

 Source of data: Project site

 Measurement

 procedures (if any):

 Monitoring frequency: Continuous or periodic (at least quarterly)

 QA/QC procedures:

 Any comment: The stack gas flow rate is either directly measured or calculated from other variables where direct monitoring is not feasible.
 Where there are multiple stacks of the same type, it is sufficient to monitor one stack of each type.
 The stack gas volume flow rate may be estimated by summing the inlet biogas and air flow rates and adjusting for stack temperature.
 Air inlet flow rate should be estimated by direct measurement using a flow meter.

 Data / parameter: MC {N2O,g/r/i,y}

 Data unit: tN_2O/m^3

-Description: Monitored content of nitrous oxide in the stack gas from gasification, waste

-incineration or RDF combustion in year 'y'.
+Description: Monitored content of nitrous oxide in the stack gas from gasification, waste incineration or RDF combustion in year y

 Source of data: Project site

 Measurement

 procedures (if any):

 Monitoring frequency: At least quarterly

 QA/QC procedures:

-Any comment: More frequent sampling is encouraged.
+Any comment: More frequent sampling is encouraged

-Data / parameter: $MC{CH4,g/r/i,y}$
+Data / parameter: MC {CH4,g/r/i,y}

 Data unit: tCH 4 /m 3

-Description: Monitored content of methane in the stack gas from gasification, waste

-incineration or RDF/stabilized combustion in year 'y'.
+Description: Monitored content of methane in the stack gas from gasification, waste incineration or RDF/stabilized combustion in year y

 Source of data: Project site

 Measurement

+wieasurement

 procedures (if any):

 Monitoring frequency: At least quarterly

 QA/QC procedures:

-Any comment: More frequent sampling is encouraged.
+Any comment: More frequent sampling is encouraged

-Data / parameter: MB v Data unit: tCH 4 Description: Methane produced in the landfill in the absence of the project activity in year 'y'.
-Source of data: Calculated as per the "Tool to determine methane emissions avoided from dumping waste at a solid waste disposal site".
-Measurement As per the "Tool to determine methane emissions avoided from dumping waste at procedures (if any): a solid waste disposal site".
-Monitoring frequency: As per the "Tool to determine methane emissions avoided from dumping waste at a solid waste disposal site".
-QA/QC procedures: As per the "Tool to determine methane emissions avoided from dumping waste at a solid waste disposal site".
-Any comment: -
+Data / parameter: MB v Data unit: tCH 4 Description: Methane produced in the landfill in the absence of the project activity in year y Source of data: Calculated as per the "Tool to determine methane emissions avoided from disposal of waste at a solid waste disposal site" Measurement As per the "Tool to determine methane emissions avoided from disposal of waste procedures (if any): at a solid waste disposal site" Monitoring frequency: As per the "Tool to determine methane emissions avoided from disposal of waste at a solid waste disposal site" QA/QC procedures: As per the "Tool to determine methane emissions avoided from disposal of waste at a solid waste disposal site" Any comment: -

-Data / parameter: AF Data unit: % Description: Methane destroyed due to regulatory or other requirements.
-Source of data: Local and/or national authorities Measurement procedures (if any): Monitoring frequency: At renewal of crediting period QA/QC procedures: Data are derived from or based upon local or national guidelines, so QA/QC- procedures for these data are not applicable.
+Data / parameter: AF Data unit: % Description: Methane destroyed due to regulatory or other requirements Source of data: Local and/or national authorities Measurement procedures (if any): Monitoring frequency: At renewal of crediting period QA/QC procedures: Data are derived from or based upon local or national guidelines, so QA/QC-procedures for these data are not applicable.
 Any comment: Changes in regulatory requirements, relating to the baseline landfill(s) need to be monitored in order to update the adjustment factor (AF), or directly MD {reg.} .
 This is done at the beginning of each crediting period.

 Data / parameter: $EG{d,y}$

 Data unit: MWh

-Description: Amount of electricity generated utilizing the biogas/syngas collected/RDF/stabilized biomass produced and exported to the grid in the project activity during the year 'y'.
-Amount of electricity generated utilizing the biogas/syngas collected/RDF/stabilized biomass/combustion heat from incineration in the project activity displacing electricity in the baseline during the year 'y'.
+Description: Amount of electricity generated utilizing the biogas/syngas

+collected/RDF/stabilized biomass/combustion heat from incineration in the

+project activity displacing electricity in the baseline during the year y

 Source of data: Electricity meter

+Measurement

-Measurement procedures (if any):
+procedures (if any):

 Monitoring frequency: Continuous

 QA/QC procedures:

-Any comment: Only electricity exported to the grid shall accounted for in this parameter
+Any comment: